Do you believe that you’re cursed with the skinny fat physique?

 And that problem is the “skinny fat dilemma”.

-Even though it’s possible to do both at the same time.
-If you’re skinny fat, it’s only possible if you’re also a complete beginner to strength training.
+Even though it’s possible to both lose fat and gain muscle at the same time.
+If you’re skinny fat, it’s only effective if you’re also a complete beginner to strength training.

 And even if you are, both fat loss and muscle growth will be slower than if you focused on doing one of them at a time.